 Appropriate Assessment (AA) Screening and Stage 2 AA have been undertaken alongside the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
-The Stage 2 AA concluded that the Plan will not affect the integrity of European Sites (collectively referred to as the Natura 2000 network2).
+The conclusion of the AA is that the Plan will not affect the integrity of the Natura 2000 network of European Sites3.